Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending
+**Day 8: January 7, 2024**
+- **Project 10 : Secret Audition** - A auction house game, where you ask people for their name and their bid - then store them in a dictionary, and check who is the highest bidder.

 **Day 7: January 6, 2024**
 - **Project 8 : Checking if number is prime** - A simple game to repeate functions and function parameters